natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-04-day-sixtythree.markdown

 ![Fecal sample](/assets/blog_photos/190204/Fecal_sample.jpg)

-The more solid material that sank to the bottom of the beaker is what will be investigated further - for example, are there any fish bones such as otoliths?
-So, Greg is getting the sample ready by removing the liquid above.
+The more solid material that sank to the bottom of the nalgene bottle is what will be investigated further - for example, are there any fish bones such as otoliths?
+So, Greg is getting the sample ready by discarding the liquid above.

 All in all we are learning more and more about whale ecology here at Palmer Station.